dasaderi/WhyNotOpenScience/CONTRIBUTING.md

 * __Keep the survey short and easy__.
 People are very busy and we need to think about the trade-off between "nice to know" *versus* "must know" based on what we want to obtain from the survey.

 We tryied our best to address these points.
-When you review our pilot survey, pelase keep in mind these points and tell where and how we can do better.
+When you review our pilot survey, pelase keep in mind these points and tell us where and how we can do better.
 Thansks!

 #### Contributing guidelines